Tzahi Yagur is a Partner and Head of the Antitrust and Competition Practice Group.

-Tzahi is one of Israel’s top antitrust lawyers with over 22 years of experience and reputation in competition law.
-Tzahi represents leading Israeli and international groups in issues related to monopolies, cartels, mergers and concentrated markets as well as criminal and private enforcement of competition law, before the Israeli Antitrust Authority and the competent courts, both in criminal and civil proceedings, including class actions.
+Tzahi provides advice on a wide array of antitrust issues to Israeli and foreign clients.
+He represents leading Israeli and international groups in issues related to monopolies, cartels, mergers, and concentrated markets as well as criminal and private enforcement of competition law, before the Israeli Antitrust Authority and the competent courts, in criminal and civil proceedings (including class actions).

 Tzahi serves as an adjacent lecturer of Antitrust Law and Mergers and Acquisitions in the Law School and the Business School of the Netanya Academic College.
 Previously and for many years, Tzahi also lectured Antitrust Law in Bar Ilan University and Haifa University.
 Further, Tzahi was one of the final nominees to the position of the Israel Antitrust Commissioner in 2015.